postfalk/stream/README.md

 The version 2 of the flow data API splits querying into two separate phases:

-1. An API that allows for querying stream segments by NHDv2 attributes, e.g. comids, river name, geography, stream order, gauging, etc. Version 1 or any GIS layer containing comids can serve this purpose.
+1. An API that allows for querying stream segments by NHDv2 attributes, e.g. comids (unique ID for each stream segment), river name, geography, stream order, gauging, etc. Version 1 or any GIS layer containing comids can serve this purpose.

 2. An API that supports filtering of the Natural Flow dataset created by